Errol Flynn: Early life

-Errol Leslie Thomson Flynn was born on 20 June 1909 at Queen Alexandra Hospital in Battery Point, Tasmania.
+Errol Leslie Thomson Flynn was born on 20 June 1909 at Queen Alexandra Hospital in Battery Point, Tasmania, Australia.
 His father, Theodore Thomson Flynn, was a lecturer (1909) and later professor (1911) of marine biology and zoology at the University of Tasmania and Queen's University of Belfast, where he served as the Chair of Zoology.
 His father was the first biology professor in Tasmania.

-His mother was born Lily Mary Young, but shortly after marrying Theodore at St John's Church of England, Birchgrove, Sydney, on 23 January 1909, she changed her first name to Marelle.
-Flynn had a younger sister, Nora Rosemary Flynn (1919-1981).
+His mother was born Lily Mary Young.
+Shortly after marrying Theodore at St John's Church of England, Birchgrove, Sydney, on 23 January 1909, she changed her first name to Marelle.
+Flynn had a younger sister, Nora Rosemary Flynn (1919–1981).
 Flynn described his mother's family as "seafaring folk" and this appears to be where his lifelong interest in boats and the sea originated.
 Both of his parents were Australian-born of Irish, English and Scottish descent.
 Despite Flynn's claims, the evidence indicates that he was not descended from any of the Bounty mutineers.

 Flynn received his early schooling in Hobart.
 Future World Correspondence Chess Champion Cecil Purdy was one of his classmates.
 He attended The Hutchins School, Hobart College, The Friends School and Albuera Street Primary School and was expelled from each one.
 He made one of his first appearances as a performer in 1918, aged nine, when he served as a page boy to Enid Lyons in a queen carnival.

 In her memoirs, Lyons recalled Flynn as "a dashing figure—a handsome boy of nine with a fearless, somewhat haughty expression, already showing that sang-froid for which he was later to become famous throughout the civilised world".
 She further noted: "Unfortunately, Errol, at the age of nine, did not yet possess that magic for extracting money from the public which so distinguished his career as an actor.
 Our cause gained no apparent advantage from his presence in my entourage; we gained only third place in a field of seven."

 From 1923 to 1925, Flynn attended the South West London College, a private boarding school in Barnes, London.
 In 1926, he returned to Australia to attend Sydney Church of England Grammar School (known as "Shore"), where he was the classmate of a future Australian prime minister, John Gorton.
 His formal education ended with his expulsion from Shore for theft, although he later claimed it was for a sexual encounter with the school's laundress.

 After being dismissed from a job as a junior clerk with a Sydney shipping company for pilfering petty cash, he went to Papua New Guinea at the age of eighteen, seeking his fortune in tobacco planting and gold mining in the Morobe Goldfield.
 He spent the next five years oscillating between living in New Guinea and Sydney.
 In January 1931, Flynn became engaged to Naomi Campbell-Dibbs, the youngest daughter of Robert and Emily Hamlyn (Brown) Campbell-Dibbs of Temora and Bowral, New South Wales.
 They did not marry.